The Black Ghiandola

-The Black Ghiandola is a 2017 horror short film directed by Sam Raimi, Catherine Hardwicke and Theodore Melfi and starring Johnny Depp, Laura Dern, David Lynch and J. K. Simmons.
-It tells the story of a young man risking his life to save a young girl he has grown to love, after his family has been killed in a zombie apocalypse.
+The Black Ghiandola is a 2017 horror short film directed by Sam Raimi, Catherine Hardwicke, and Theodore Melfi and starring Johnny Depp, Laura Dern, David Lynch, and J. K. Simmons.
+It tells the story of a young man risking his life to save a young woman he has grown to love, after his family has been killed in a zombie apocalypse.
 The film was a project undertaken by the Make a Film Foundation to realize the idea of Anthony Conti, a 16-year-old facing stage IV adrenal cortical cancer.
 The film screened at the 2017 Oceanside International Film Festival.